alanphoon/jquery-live-preview/readme.md

     <li>Browsers that support CSS3 3D Transform properties (Chrome, Firefox, Safari, IE10+).</li>
 </ul>

+<h2>Limitations</h2>
+<p>certain sites may have set their X-FRAME-OPTIONS header policy to SAMEORGIN or DENY.
+This is specifically to prevent other sites from iframing their site for obvious reasons.
+If that is the case, this plugin will not work, and it's best to respect the site owner's wishes. </p>

 <h2>Usage</h2>
 <p>Add a custom CSS class to the link (or DOM element with an added <i>href</i> attribute) you want to preview:</p>